 Indications are that the higher-revenue teams are willing to share some of the local income, just not in the form of direct payments to the other owners.
 One possible plan is for the cut of the money to go into a fund that would pay for expenses such as player benefits.
 The teams like the Bills could then put the money they're spending on that into other areas such as scouting or coaches if they chose to do so.

-The "have-nots" might have to take the best deal they can get and soon.
+The "have-nots" had best take the best deal they can get and soon.
 If there is not a CBA by the start of the free agency period, the NFLPA could well decide to go ahead and enter 2007 as an uncapped year.
 That's a decision that the union could make unilaterally since the current CBA calls for it.
-If the Rooneys and Wilsons think that they have trouble staying even now, it might get worse if they balk at any compromises currently being offered.
+If the Rooneys and Wilsons think that they have trouble staying even now, wait until they have to compete for talent in such an environment.